An LGBTQIA2S+ YA Reading Group

 To get your book: Visit the reference desk in the children’s section at the downtown library branch for your free copy of the monthly discussion book.
 Mention Rainbow Reads and they’ll get you the book of the month.
 You do not need a library card.
 Sign up online to get reminders for when the books are available by clicking here.

 If the library runs out of giveaways and rentals, or you live outside of the Eugene/Springfield Metro area, Wordcrafters has free digital and audiobooks available for members of the reading group to ensure all readers have access.
 Request an e-book here.

 About the Facilitator

-Ben Brock was born in Eugene, OR, and has lived most of his life in the Pacific Northwest.
+Ben Lilley was born in Eugene, OR, and has lived most of his life in the Pacific Northwest.
 He graduated with a B.S. in Science at PSU—which he mostly uses to contemplate how we can achieve a civilization more closely aligned with Star Trek—and completed a capstone in Sexuality, Gender, and Queer Studies.
 With over a decade of experience in social media marketing, fundraising, and community relations management, Ben has worked for local authors, nonprofits, and publishing companies as a freelance writer.
 Ben’s passion is LGBTQIA advocacy and spends his free time volunteering for LGBTQIA organizations, writing the queer stories he wished he grew up with, playing RPGs, training for marathons, and bemoaning the fact the world has yet to make a decent gluten-free donut.